Pejagan–Pemalang toll road

-Pejagan-Pemalang Toll Road is a toll road stretching 57.5 km that links Pejagan, Brebes, to Pemalang, Central Java, in Indonesia.
+Pejagan–Pemalang Toll Road is a controlled-access toll road stretching 57.5 km that links Pejagan, Brebes, to Pemalang, Central Java, in Indonesia.
 This toll road is a continuation of the Kanci-Pejagan Toll Road and part of Trans-Java Toll Road.
 The toll road was fully opened on November 9, 2018 by 7th President of Indonesia Joko Widodo.

 Sections

 The toll road project started with groundbreaking by Public Works Minister Djoko Kirmanto on July 23, 2014.
 Its section I and section II was inaugurated by 7th President of Indonesia Joko Widodo on June 16, 2016.
 Section III (East Brebes–Tegal) and IV (Tegal–Pemalang) of the toll road were targeted to be completed by March 2018.
 The toll is divided into four sections: